Reporting of medical device malfunction, failure and deficiencies

 Storing of your personal data

-We use the incident reports for our work with the continuous monitoring of the safety of medical devices.
-For this purpose, we store your information for a period of 20 years after the expiry of a journal period (usually 5 years).
+We use the incident reports in our work with the continuous monitoring of the safety of medical devices.
+For this purpose, we store your information for a period of 20 years after the expiry of an archival period (usually five years).

 The General Data Protection Regulation gives you a number of rights in respect of our processing of your personal data.